Buckinghamshire’s lush countryside and excellent travel connections are luring more and more people out of London to buy homes.

 The Chiltern Open Air Museum is open from spring to summer where you’ll find more than 30 historic buildings that have been saved and restored.
 There’s also an Iron Age roundhouse, Tudor Barn and working Victorian farm.

 Cultural: Milton Keynes boasts an impressive theatre.
-Opened in 1995, the 1,400 seat auditorium hosts Christmas pantomimes, dance, drama, musicals, opera, comedy and children’s shows.
+Opened in 1995, the 1,400 seat auditorium hosts festive pantomimes, dance, drama, musicals, opera, comedy and children’s shows.
 Its development programme also means locals can take their pick of workshops and classes.

 Theatrical offerings are also available in the Swan Theatre in High Wycombe.
 It hosts both local and professional companies performing cabarets, tribute acts, musicals and comedy.
 It also holds events such as masquerade balls.